 This day is commemorated every year on December 7 in the U.S. to remember the 2,403 American people killed in the Japanese surprise attack on Pearl Harbor in Hawaii on December 7, 1941.
 The day also marked the start of an American war against Japan and World War II.

-For such a significant impact that changed everything, the American flags must be lowered to half staff from sunrise to sunset to remember the unforgettable event.
+For such a significant impact that changed everything, the United States flags must be lowered to half staff from sunrise to sunset to remember the unforgettable event.

 6. Other reasons